Time to read: 10 mins

 10 best pet friendly UK staycations

-With most of our 2020 holiday plans having been put on hold, we’re likely to see a return to the staycation and exploring everything the UK has to offer.
+With the lockdown beginning to ease and thoughts of travel sneak back into our minds, we’re likely to see a return to the staycation and exploring everything the UK has to offer.

 We’ve taken a look at the UK’s best destinations for pet owners to spend a break away from home.
 A mix of sea air, forest walks and lakeside ambles are the perfect setting for relaxation and a new environment for your dog to enjoy.
 Let’s dive straight in!

 1. County Antrim, Northern Ireland

 County Antrim is one of the six counties that make up Northern Ireland.
 It sits on the northern coast and includes such natural wonders as the Giant’s Causeway, a UNESCO World Heritage site.

 This sunning coastline has two stories around its formation.
 First tells the tale of a giant, Finn McCool (aka.
 Fionn mac Cumhaill).
 Finn created the causeway by throwing chunks of the Antrim coast into the sea as a path to Scotland, where we planned to take on the formidable Benandonner, who was threatening Ireland.